Email Best Practices to Prevent Spam Complaints

-In the digital marketing scenario, the best key of deliverability is the permission, without which you might get reported for abuse.
-Following are some of the email best practices to prevent spam complaints, with the best deliverability.
+In the email marketing world, the key of deliverability is permission, without which you might get reported for abuse.
+Following are some of the email best practices to prevent spam complaints, and maintain the best deliverability.

 1. Opt-in method

-It is always the best practice to build your list with the user’s permission, so choose a double opt-in method for user’s subscription, with this you can avoid false or invalid emails landing your list.
+It is always the best practice to build your list with the user’s permission, so choose a double opt-in method for subscriptions, and avoid false or invalid email addresses landing on your list.